-Math test scores are valid for two (2) years after the date of the test.
-Students who take the placement test and who do not enroll in developmental math are allowed to take one (1) retest within twelve (12) months.
-Students who attempt developmental mathematics will be ineligible for a retest.
-Exceptions to this retest policy may be made on a case-by-case basis.
-A student who provides official evidence of a satisfactory mathematics score of 520 on the SAT or a mathematics score of 22 on the ACT taken within the last two years is exempt from taking the VCCS mathematics placement test.
+English test scores are valid for two (2) years after the date of the test.
+Students who take the English placement test and who do not enroll in developmental English are allowed to take one (1) retest within twelve (12) months.
+Students who attempt a developmental English course will be ineligible for a retest.
+Exceptions to this retest policy may be made on a case-by-case basis in accordance with established college procedures.
+A student who provides official evidence of a minimum score of 500 on both the critical reading and writing sections of the SAT, or a minimum score of 21 on both the English Test and Reading TEST of the ACT, taken within the last two (2) years, is exempt from taking the VCCS English placement test.